ARM Linux: Reliable Setup Checklist

 Prepare storage media

-1. Insert SD card into card reader.
+- Insert the SD card into the card reader.

 Flash the image